hughperkins/coriander/README.md

 - Ubuntu 16.04
 - llvm 3.8
 - clang 3.8
-- CUDA toolkit 7.5 installed into `/usr/local/cuda-7.5`, (or just the CUDA toolkit include files installed into `/usr/local/cuda-7.5/include` is enough actually)
+- include files from CUDA toolkit 7.5, in /usr/local/cuda-7.5/include
 - Have done `sudo apt-get install libc6-dev-i386`
+- OpenCL-enabled GPU, and appropriate OpenCL drivers installed for the GPU

+Other operating systems, and clang/llvm versions, might be supported, but untested.
+Your mileage may vary :-)

 ## How to build